Born: 6th June 1911, Ipswich.

-Herbert attended Ipswich School and King’s College, London.
+Herbert was educated at Ipswich School and King’s College, London.
 Whilst at King’s Herbert was awarded the Jeff medal in 1933.
 He became qualified in 1936.

-Probate to Isa Drummond Stammers and Ellen Stammers.
+Probate to Isa Drummond Stammers – widow and Ellen Stammers – mother.

-Herbert is also remembered on the Ipswich School Chapel war memorial.
+Herbert is also remembered on the Chapel war memorial at Ipswich School.

 9th June 1940 H.M.S.
 ‘Acasta’